Several years ago, I was part of a multidisciplinary team updating a national guideline for breast cancer detection and management.

 Deep inside, we believe that we aren't good enough.
 And criticism is proof that it is apparent to everybody around us.
 We are worthless and everybody knows it.

-The truth is though that our true worth is the essence of our Being.
+The truth is though that infinite worth is the essence of our Being.
 An absolute, unchangeable part of our true Self.
 Like the number of cells in our body.

 No matter whether we are perfect or not.
 Whether we meet other people's expectations or are "up to scratch".
 The number of cells in our body remains the same.
 And so does our infinite, inner worth.